triplepoint/ansible-unison/README.md

 # Role Variables
 - `unison_project_name`: project _# The target name which Unison will use as a shorthand for this sync._
 - `unison_local_mount_directory`: . _# The directory on the localhost with which to sync the remote directory defined by `unison_remote_mount_directory`._
-- `unison_remote_mount_directory`: /vagrant _# The directory to create and keep synched on the remote host.
+- `unison_remote_mount_directory`: /vagrant _# The directory to create and keep synced on the remote host.
 Note that it will be modified when Unison is executed!_
 - `unison_local_config_directory`: ~/.unison _# Where on the local host is Unison expecting its configuration files to live?_
 - `unison_package_repository`: ppa:eugenesan/ppa _# The package repository with which to install Unison._
 - `unison_package_version`: 2.48.3-1~eugenesan~trusty1 _# The deb package version for Unison (this should be synchronzied pretty closely to the ansible host's version)_